VPNSmith

 You followed our self-host WireGuard on Contabo guide, it works perfectly from Paris or Berlin, and then you fly to Shanghai or Tehran for two weeks.
 Surprise: the tunnel connects for 3 seconds, then silence.
 No clean timeout, just dropped packets.
 Welcome to Deep Packet Inspection (DPI), where national firewalls identify WireGuard down to the byte.

-This guide explains why plain WireGuard gets crushed by the GFW (Great Firewall of China) or SmartFilter (Iran), and gives 3 tested setups on a Contabo VPS to slip through: V2Ray + WebSocket + TLS, Cloak as a frontend, and Shadowsocks 2022.
-None is magical — each carries a cost in latency, throughput and complexity — but one of the three almost always works depending on the country.
+This guide explains why plain WireGuard gets crushed by the GFW (Great Firewall of China) or SmartFilter (Iran), and compares 3 setups on a Contabo VPS to slip through: V2Ray + WebSocket + TLS, Cloak as a frontend, and Shadowsocks 2022.
+None is magical - each carries a cost in latency, throughput and complexity - but one of the three almost always works depending on the country.
+For the V2Ray protocol details (VMess vs VLESS) see our V2Ray / VMess / VLESS setup guide, and to pick between the Xray and sing-box cores read sing-box vs Xray.

 How Deep Packet Inspection works